ava-labs/subnet-cli/README.md

 ### `subnet-cli wizard`
 `wizard` is a magical command that:
-* Adds all NodeIDs as validators on the primary network
+* Adds all NodeIDs as validators on the primary network (skipping any that already exist)
 * Creates a subnet
 * Adds all NodeIDs as validators on the subnet
 * Creates a new blockchain